nosainwe/Machine-Learning-Projects/Project_2_Spam_Email_Classifier_using_Machine_Learning/README.md

     <p>Based on the provided dataset, the model achieved high accuracy, indicating its effectiveness in identifying spam messages.</p>

   <h2>References</h2>
-    <p>Scikit-learn documentation and tutorials on text classification were helpful for setting up and training this model.</p>
+    <p>Scikit-learn documentation and tutorials on text classification helped set up and train this model.</p>
     <h2>License</h2>
 <p>This project is licensed under the MIT License.
 See the <code>LICENSE</code> file for more details.</p>
 </body>